Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Scrolling

-* If the options can be displayed within the viewport it is ideal to not have a scroll bar.
-Scroll bars should appear when an options list exceeds the height of the screen but should not be taller than 300px.
+* If all options can be displayed within the viewport, it is ideal to not have a scroll bar.
+Scroll bars should appear when option lists exceed the height of the screen, but should not be taller than 300px.
-* Note options lists will appear below or above select inputs depending on where they sit within the viewport (see Open / close).
+* Note: option lists will appear below or above the select boxes depending on where they sit within the viewport.
+(See Open / close)

 #### Typeahead